 - Make sure your computer is connected to the telephone line and the telephone line has a dial tone.
-Use the Setup poster to make sure that the connections have been made correctly. - Make sure that the modem cable is less than 6 feet (1.8 meters) long. - Remove any line splitters or surge protectors from your telephone line, then check for a dial tone by plugging a working telephone into the telephone wall jack.
+See "Connecting the modem" on page 31 to make sure that the connections have been made correctly. - Make sure that the modem cable is less than 6 feet (1.8 meters) long. - Remove any line splitters or surge protectors from your telephone line, then check for a dial tone by plugging a working telephone into the telephone wall jack.